 We can make the following strategy refinements following this framework (this is the core of the strategy I implement and you might come to different conclusions when thinking it through, but it´s the basic principle that´s important):

-- Trend: write puts on assets (I use options on a diversified set of ETF to avoid company and concentration risk) in an uptrend, write calls on assets in a downtrend, which will add diversification and is market direction agnostic
+- Trend: write puts on assets in an uptrend (I use options on a diversified set of ETF to avoid company and concentration risk), write calls on assets in a downtrend, which will add diversification and is market direction agnostic

 - set a Stop Loss (I use -100%) to avoid the unlimited loss potential of call writing

 additionally I found this working best for me:

 - liquidate positions if you are put the underlying

 - if using leverage (which option writing can provide at no cost in a margin account), hedge by buying further OTM options with longer expiration times – a calendar spread – to safeguard against market crashes or surges and dampen daily portfolio fluctuations (I use only a couple of different general index options e.g. SPY at a price that is a fraction of the premium taken in)

 and finally, to address the issue of missing out on a strong run of the underlying asset by being limited to the size of premium as the maximum possible profit (FOMO carries strong psychological power), I use an easy method to enhance participation in bull or bear runs without ever owning the underlying:

 - take profits if a position reaches more then +60% within the first half of time to expiration and immediately open a new position taking in new premium at a higher strike price – this should insure participation in a strong move of the underlying

 Please do your own research whenever implementing new strategies, I only describe what works for me (taking responsibility for potentially being disastrously wrong myself) and not advising anyone to use the same strategy.

 I hope this gives plenty of food for thought.